TNO/gLTSdiff/docs/setup-development-environment.md

-## Setting up a development environment
+# Setting up a gLTSdiff development environment

+Use the following steps to set up an Eclipse development environment for gLTSdiff development:

 * Download the Eclipse Installer, from https://eclipse.org/downloads.
 * Run the Eclipse Installer.